automancy/automancy/README.md

 **Use either Vertex Paint or a material with only the base color (they get turned into vertex colors upon running `make_assets.sh`**

-#### Note about `make_assets.sh`

-- Models exported from SVG would seem inverted, this is not a bug-- it'll get flipped back when it gets exported into the game.
-    - It's meant to be viewed from -Z to Z

 ### Scripts

 `input.data` (aka DataMap) needs to be *manually assigned if you make modifications*.